moorepants/eme185/content/pages/memos.rst

 likely be attached in the appendix of the memo.
 You should summarize the findings in the main two pages of the memo.

-Other items to include:
+Items to include:

 - Summary of the problem, i.e. the mission statement.
-- The organized identified needs (appendices).
+- The organized identified needs as an attachment (appendices).
+At the minimum a comprehensive table like Exhibit 5-8 is required.
-- The organized target specifications (appendices).
+- The organized target specifications as an attachment (appendices).
+At the minimum a comprehensive table like Exhibit 6-8 is required.
+At least two specifications should come from relevant engineering standards or codes.
 - Reflections on the process and the results.

 Memo 4: Selection and Architecture [Due: {{ DUE_DATES['mem_04'].strftime('%A, %b %-d, %Y') }}]